By the way, one clarification in his Financial Times article, they said that the top VA honcho, Dr. Petzel, was forced out.

 I know.

-First it's 40, and now the Dayton, Ohio Daily News reported yesterday that a delay, the delay in treatment, a factor in more than 100 deaths at VA centers from the article, as controversy,
+First, it's 40, and now the Dayton, Ohio Daily News reported yesterday that a delay, the delay in treatment, a factor in more than 100 deaths at VA centers from the article, as controversy, as they say in the UK, as controversy swirls around the Veterans Administration over deaths caused by delayed care,

-as they say in the U.K., as controversy swirls around the veterans administration over deaths caused by delayed care and investigation by the Dayton Daily News found that the VA settled many cases that appear to be related to delays in treatment.
+an investigation by the Dayton Daily News found that the VA settled many cases that appear to be related to delays in treatment.

-A database of paid claims by the VA since 2001 includes 167, in which the words delay in treatment is used in the description.
+A database of paid claims by the VA since 2001 includes 167 in which the words delay in treatment is used in the description.

-Now why the delay?
+Now, why the delay?

 They had to know that the treatment was being delayed.

-This is the death panel in cards.
+This is the death panel.

 This is what our previous caller thinks is evidence of the death panel in action.